MananTank/responsive-rsc/readme.md

 # Responsive RSC

-Get Responsiveness of Client Components for React Server Components in Next.js - Instant updates with client-side cached RSCs and instant Suspense fallbacks.
+Get Responsiveness of Client Components for React Server Components in Next.js - Instant updates with client-side cached RSCs and Suspense fallbacks.

-## The usual way to update RSCs
+## Conventional way of updating RSCs in Next.js

-When using React Server Components (RSCs) in Next.js - The only way to "update" it is by changing the props by updating the search params of the page using the next.js router from a client component
+When using React Server Components (RSCs) in Next.js, The only way to "update" it is by changing it's props.
+This is usually done by updating the search params of the page using the router from a client component as shown below:

 ```ts
 "use client"